Leonardo Bianchi: Death

-Leonardo Bianchi died on February 13, 1927, during a conference at the University of Naples from complications due to angina pectoris.
-To honor his memory, work, and contributions, the hospital where he was a previous director, the Provincial Asylum San Francesco di Sales in Naples, was renamed The Leonardo Bianchi Psychiatric Hospital.
+Leonardo Bianchi died on 13 February 1927, during a conference at the University of Naples from complications due to angina pectoris.
+To honour his memory, work, and contributions, the hospital where he was a previous director, the Provincial Asylum San Francesco di Sales in Naples, was renamed The Leonardo Bianchi Psychiatric Hospital.
 A monument was later created by artist Fulvio Rosapane in Leonardo Bianchi's hometown of San Bartolomeo in Galdo at the Piazza Municipio.
 Not much is known regarding Leonardo Bianchi's personal life.

 Work and contributions

 Bianchi is remembered for his studies and experiments of the frontal lobe.
 Most of his research was derived from experiments with monkeys and dogs after he had surgically removed (ablation) the animals' frontal lobe.
 He concluded from his experiments that the frontal lobe had more functionality than previously believed.
-He described the lobe as the center of coordination and fusion of the incoming and outgoing products of the sensory and motor areas of the cortex.
+He described the lobe as the centre of coordination and fusion of the incoming and outgoing products of the sensory and motor areas of the cortex.
 From his experiments, he showed the frontal lobe's role in "reminiscence, judgment and discrimination" and listed five areas of deficit due to frontal lobe ablation.